 Convergence Dates: Mar 28th - Mar 31st, 2014

 In permaculture, the Edge is the most diverse and abundant place.
 It is where the species from two differnt zones meet and where life develops.
 Whether it is along a water front, where the meadow meets the forest or where the continents meet, here is where we find the most life!
 Costa Rica is located in between North and South America and in between two oceans.
 With many microclimates Costa Rica is home to hundreds of tropical and temperate medicinal plants, trees, fruits and fungi!
 Abundant wildlife, inspiring landscape, diverse population all helped develop the country's most beloved phrase...
 Pura Vida...
 Pure LIFE!

-We are working hard to reach out to many regional plant people and members of indigenous communities in Costa Rica to make the event a true convergence of plant knowledge to be shared and exchanged at this unique conference.
+We have worked hard to bring together regional plant people and members of indigenous communities in Costa Rica to make this event a true convergence of plant knowledge to be shared and exchanged at this unique conference.

-Class topics in the works: Tropical Bitters, Caribbean Cooking, Tropical Essential Oils, Tropical Elixirs, Entheogens, Botanical illustration, Medicinal Fruit Trees in Permaculture, Tropical Flower Essences, Ethnomedicine, & Cacao, Sacred Seeds Program, Tropical Superfoods and Nutrition.
+Class topics: Tropical Bitters, Caribbean Cooking, Tropical Essential Oils, Tropical Elixirs, Entheogens, Botanical illustration, Medicinal Fruit Trees in Permaculture, Tropical Flower Essences, Ethnomedicine, & Cacao, Sacred Seeds Program, Tropical Superfoods and Nutrition.

 We will explore their Semillas Sagradas (the Sacred Seeds Project) a medicinal plant collection that spans two acres, and meet and talk with the co-founders of this project.
 You’ll learn more about the Biodynanic farming methods that are deeply engrained in the management of Luna Nueva’s farm.